 - Attend treaty meetings

-Non-state armed groups: accept the treaty obligations, especially stopping the use of mines and destroying stocks!
+On non-state armed groups to: accept the treaty obligations, especially stopping the use of mines and destroying stocks!

-All States Parties to the treaty: promote the universalization of the treaty and the ban norm more broadly!
+On all States Parties to the treaty to: promote the universalization of the treaty and the ban norm more broadly!

 And more particularly: